These boots will keep out the water but fared poorly overall against the competition.

 Ease of Use

-They were also heavy enough to make our legs tired easily, and our testers are active outdoorsmen (but they're not used to 6+ lbs on their feet unless it's ski season).
+They were also heavy enough to make our legs tired easily, and our testers are active people (but they're not used to 6+ lbs on their feet unless it's ski season).

 They were easy to get on, but so clunky and heavy once they were on!

 Our style consultants did not like the chunky shiny look of these boots, and they did poorly in our style test.
-They're not the unanimously ugliest boots in our test, and they don't look egregiously bad, but they're a ways away from the svelte Bogs Carson.
+They're not the unanimously ugliest boots in our test, and they don't look egregiously bad, but they're a ways away from the stylish options.

 These would be a great cheap pair of boots with an umbrella to keep in the back of the car in case of bad weather.

-If we're talking about value in purely economic terms, these boots are probably worth $19 in material, labor, and shipping.
+If we're talking about value in purely economic terms, these boots are probably worth the few dollars they cost in material, labor, and shipping.
 If we're talking about whether you're going to get your money's worth out of them, consider all the points above.
-And if you're the type of person who still wants them with all these caveats, you've decided your requirements for these boots are pretty minimal, and they'll be fine boots for what you need.
+And if you're the type of person who still wants them, after all the nitpicking we've done, they'll be fine boots.
+They just won't be too comfortable.